Analysing the brain with atlases

 A high-resolution whole brain model of the human brain

 An ultrahigh resolution 3D model of a complete human brain (20 micron isotropic resolution), developed in a collaborative effort between the teams of Dr. Katrin Amunts and Dr. Karl Zilles (Forschungszentrum Jülich) and Dr. Alan Evans (Montreal Neurological Institute).
-Based on 7404 digitized histological brain sections, this so far unique reconstruction provides unprecedented neuroanatomical insight.
-The dataset contains a complete gray and white matter classification with corresponding surface reconstructions (Lewis et al., OHBM 2017).
+Based on 7404 digitised histological brain sections, this so far unique reconstruction provides unprecedented neuroanatomical insight.
+The dataset contains a complete grey and white matter classification with corresponding surface reconstructions (Lewis et al., OHBM 2017).

 Explore the BigBrain online

 Explore the BigBrain high resolution human brain model online in the open source Neuroglancer viewer.

 Download the BigBrain dataset from Loris, hosted by the Montreal Neurological Institute.

 An atlas based on independent analysis of cytoarchitectonic brain areas in histological sections of ten human postmortem brains, based on image analysis and statistical criteria for localising areal borders, developed during the past 20 years by the teams of Katrin Amunts and Karl Zilles in Juelich and Duesseldorf .
 The individual maps have been aggregated by image registration methods in the MNI Colin 27 space to obtain probabilistic maps for each area.
 The parcellation shown in our atlas viewer represents the maximum probability estimate at each voxel in this space.

 Explore the Jubrain cytoarchitectonic atlas online